Netherlands in the Eurovision Song Contest 1966

-The Netherlands was represented by Milly Scott, with the song "Fernando en Filippo", at the 1966 Eurovision Song Contest, which took place on 5 March in Luxembourg City.
+The Netherlands was represented at the Eurovision Song Contest 1966 with the song "Fernando en Filippo", composed by Kees de Bruyn, with lyrics by Gerrit den Braber, and performed by Milly Scott.
+The Dutch participating Broadcaster, Nederlandse Televisie Stichting (NTS), selected its entry through a national final.
+Scott became the first black performer to appear on stage in Eurovision.

 Five acts participated in the Dutch preselection, which consisted of five qualifying rounds, followed by the final on 5 February.
 All the shows were held at the Tivoli in Utrecht, hosted by the 1959 Eurovision winner Teddy Scholten.